In the United States, lanes or streetlights are usually a given. Without them, it would be nearly impossible to drive safely.

 A workflow is a standardized series of tasks you complete in order to achieve a specific goal.

-For example, most companies have a standardized process they follow after landing a new customer.
-That would be their “onboarding workflow.”
+For example, most companies have a standardized onboarding workflow they follow for new customers.
 It might look something like this:

 - An automated email asks the customer to schedule a training call.